mikesprague/vagrant-lemtl/README.md

 ---

 ### Prerequisites
-NOTE: All version numbers used below are confirmed to work and are current as of the time of this writing
+NOTE: All version numbers used in this document are confirmed to work, and are current, as of the time of this writing

 #### Required
 It is assumed you have Virtual Box and Vagrant installed.
 If not, then grab the latest version of each at the links below: